CLT

 Les Amities Francaises

-On Thursday 17 April, from 7.30pm until 9pm Les Amitiés Françaises’ guest speaker, Brigitte Whiteing, will talk about Madagascar, an island country in the Indian Ocean.
+On Thursday 19 June (7.30pm until 9pm) Les Amitiés Françaises’ guest speaker Thierry Viennois will give an illustrated talk on the famous writer of the Romantic era, Stendhal.
+The lecture is also on Zoom (link to be emailed) for those unable to reach Godalming on that day.
 Les Amitiés Françaises is part of a thriving French circle and always welcomes new members and visitors.
-To find out more, visit www.amitiesfrancaisesgodalming.com.
-Talks take place at the Wilfrid Noyce Community Centre, Oglethorpe Hall, Crown Court Car Park, Godalming, GU7 1DY.
+To book, visit www.amitiesfrancaisesgodalming.com.
+Talks take place at the Wilfrid Noyce Community Centre, Oglethorpe Hall, Crown Court Car Park, Godalming, GU7 1DY

 • Muddy Church is on the first Sunday of every month (except school holidays) at 10.30am.